cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

             }
 ```

-An adversarial party might delay a message
+An adversarial party might delay a message.

 ```agda
       corrupt : ∀ {p} {as} {m} {N} → let open State N in